bitdust-io/android/README.md

         adb install -r bin/bitdust-1.0.1-armeabi-v7a-debug.apk

 On your device find "BitDust" application and start it.
-You will see a lot of output in another console window and will be to monitor running application.
+You will see a lot of output in another console window and will be able to monitor running application.

+Now you can open web browser on your Android and open `http://127.0.0.1:18000`.

+Hello, world!